cl3225/CHAZ.github.io/README.md

 The dimensions of each netCDF file are lifelength, stormID, and ensembleNum (the specific size of the dimensions can be found using the command `$ ncinfo [filename]`. "lifelength" is the amount length of time of the storm's life. "stormID" represents how many storms have been run at this year.  "ensembleNum" is the number of members in the intensity ensemble.

-## Example
+## Example 1: Running CHAZ without Preprocessing

-The example runs one 40 intensity ensemble from the years 2000 through 2002.
+This example runs one 40 intensity ensemble from the years 2000 through 2002.
 Download the Github repository.
-In the repositoryy, there are `README.txt`, `Namelist.py`, `CHAZ.py`, and the following directories each containing a `README.txt`.
+In the repository, there are `README.txt`, `Namelist.py`, `CHAZ.py`, and the following directories each containing a `README.txt`.

 `input`: the best track data from NHC and JTWC